sfarmani/sfarmani.github.io/md/vps-hostbot.md

 ### Pro's
 \+ Since its a free trial for 1 year, its great practice and doesn't cost anything (as long as you are within their conditions)

-\+ Have lots of locations to choose from
+\+ Has lots of locations to choose from

 ### Con's
 \- Hard to use interface, not very intuitive.